The K5 Learning Blog urges parents to be pro-active in helping their children reach their full academic potential.

 They will also start learning about time and money, as well as basic geometric shapes in 2D and 3D.

 Like math, science takes the first grader to the next level, asking them to focus on finding patters in the natural world.
 They’ll study many topics, such as magnets, animals and plants.
-They’ll follow the lifecycle of an insect, often a butterfly.
+They’ll follow the life cycle of an insect, often a butterfly.
 They’ll also complete projects on weather patterns, how they contribute to the water cycle and how the water cycle sustains life.
 They may also start to explore some basic physics: experimenting with motion and how pulling and pushing affects objects.

-In grade 1, students move beyond their focus on “me” and “how I relate” to my environment, to a more concrete understanding of their family, school and community, how neighbourhoods make up cities, cities make up states and states make up nations.
+In grade 1, students move beyond their focus on “me” and “how I relate” to my environment, to a more concrete understanding of their family, school and community, how neighborhoods make up cities, cities make up states and states make up nations.
 A popular field trip for grade 1 is a visit to the library to learn how this public institution works and to learn to borrow a book on their own.